ansible/ansible/docs/docsite/rst/user_guide/index.rst

   * a :ref:`text introduction <intro_getting_started>`

 * I'm ready to learn about Ansible.
 What :ref:`basic_concepts` do I need to learn?
 * I want to use Ansible without writing a playbook.
-How do I use :ref:`ad-hoc commands <intro_adhoc>`?
+How do I use :ref:`ad hoc commands <intro_adhoc>`?

 Writing tasks, plays, and playbooks
 ===================================